ocmh/ocmh.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Oliver Hart is a postdoc at UC Boulder at the Center for Theory of Quantum Matter.
+Oliver Hart is a postdoc at CU Boulder at the Center for Theory of Quantum Matter.
 {style="text-align: justify;"}